 It’s a single message or a series of messages with a common goal, subject or target group.
 SMS Marketing might be a part of a larger marketing campaign consisting of multiple channels, e.g. mailing, ATL or social media.

 A computer connected to the internet is more than enough to send mass SMS.
 The web browser version of our service (we call it Customer Portal) has everything you need to run and monitor SMS campaigns.
 Check the full list of available functionalities.

-With your business growing, you’ll need to automatize certain processes.
+With your business growing, you’ll need to automatize certain processes, for example SMS notification sent in your webinar software.
 One of them is communication, as you won’t be able to write and reply to every message manually in the Customer Portal.
 Fortunately, the SMS communication service is an easily scalable solution.
 Our open API is a key to integrating SMSAPI with any other system, e.g. CRM, e-commerce, or marketing automation.

 What’s an API?

 In short, API (Application Programming Interface) is a set of commands that allow different applications to communicate.
 With it, you will be able to send text messages with any chosen system or online service.
 What’s more, API helps to automate the processes.

 Message templates and customizable triggers let you automate messaging according to your needs.
 For example, a text message API integrated with an e-commerce management software can automatically notify clients about discounted items on their wish lists.
 There are many applications, and they greatly depend on your industry and concept toward communication.

 Alright, let’s get practical!
 You’ll need the telephone numbers of your customers.
 It might sound daunting at first but collecting contact data is in fact straightforward.

 Tools that will help you to build your contact database

 - SMS Newsletter – nasz our free-to-use widget that allows the customers to sign up to the database directly on your website; ideal solution for e-commerce;